strangerstudios/pmpro-strong-passwords/readme.txt

 * Initial commit

 == Upgrade Notice ==
+= 0.2.2 =
+Please upgrade to version 0.2.2 for minor bug fixes.

 = 0.2 =
 Please upgrade to receive nifty new features and improved functionality with the default WordPress password strength calculator.